How to Navigate Offers

 • Location: Establish the location(s) where you would realistically like to live and work.

-• Schedule: Work schedule expectations and policies fit what are important to you.
+• Schedule: Work schedule expectations and policies fit what is important to you.
 Consider the schedule for a typical week and the number of hours you are expected to work each day.

-• Hidden costs or perks: Consider the time to commute, cost for parking, availability of public transportation, on-site daycare, need for a professional wardrobe, and relocation.
+• Hidden costs or perks: Consider the time to commute, cost of parking, availability of public transportation, on-site daycare, need for a professional wardrobe, and relocation.

 • Career path: Consider how this position will impact your short-term and long-term career goals.